Skip to main content

 Jug Jug

-Christmas dish with Scottish influence - guinea corn (sorghum), green peas, salted meat, herbs steamed into pudding-like consistency.
-Resembles haggis.
-Traditionally served Christmas week.
-Unique to Barbados.
-Reflects British colonial history adapted to Caribbean ingredients.
-Labor-intensive preparation makes it special occasion food.
+A Christmas dish with Scottish roots, made from guinea corn (sorghum), green peas, salted meat, and herbs steamed down to a pudding-like consistency that recalls haggis.
+It's served Christmas week and is found only in Barbados, a colonial holdover adapted to Caribbean ingredients.
+The preparation takes real work, which is why it stays a special-occasion food.

 Regional Specialties & Local Favorites